Astor63/TPS-Mods/Work In Progress/Gears Improvement/Weapons Improvement/Shotgun Improvement/ReadMe.md

 - ### Shotgun:

- - _*Moonscaper* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.

  - _*Wombat* No Self-Damage:__ Now this Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.

 * * * * *